augustinh22/msc_markdown/source/03_AppliedExample.md

 #### Git

 #### Open Data Cube (ODC)

+Current setups of reproducible research for \ac{EO} data cubes require significant time and financial investment and are limited to larger institutions, but this might change once appropriate technological development status is reached.
+The importance of reproducible, transferable, interoperable, automated and repeatable workflows to process, handle and analyse massive \ac{EO} data is becoming more apparent in a now data-rich world.
+With so much big data, it makes sense to avoid application-specific data (pre-)processing, which contradicts many big data principles.
+At the time of writing, three national-level \ac{ODC} implementations are operational, seven are in-development and twenty-nine are under review.
+The \ac{CEOS} has set a goal of twenty operational national-scale data cubes by 2022 [@opendatacubeodcOpendatacubeCEOS2017].

 The Open Data Cube (ODC) initiative evolved from the Australian Geoscience Data Cube (AGDC) with the objective to provide a means to store, manage and analyse large volumes of EO data.
 The initiative has three goals: (i) increase the impact of EO; (ii) build a community; and (iii) provide free and open software, including documentation (CEOS, 2017).
 Since CEOS is one of the founding members, the initiative seeks to align EO with overarching international agendas, such as the United Nations Sustainable Development Goals (SDGs).
 By fostering continental and global scale applications, the ODC initiative aims to improve the use of EO-based information by decision-makers.